 On Saturday evening: you'll again get the chance to dance and play for dancing.

-For musicians – we'll send a list of common “allspel” tunes a few weeks before the event, so everyone gets a chance to play together.
+For Musicians- we'll send a list of common “allspel” tunes a few weeks before the event, so everyone gets a chance to play together.
 There will also be opportunities to play solo or in smaller groups – or dance to our visiting tutors.
+The Outdoor Classroom* will be also be available for sessions in the afternoon and evenings.

 On Sunday evening: we go to the Victoria Hall in Settle for a concert from our guests, followed by more playing and dancing – including an opportunity to showcase what we've learned so far.
 We share transport so don't worry if you don't have a car.